Our Vision, Ethos and Curriculum

 School Vision and Ethos

-Our mission statement encapsulates our ethos:
+Our vision encapsulates our ethos:

-We will expect all our pupils to ‘Give of their Best’, achieve their full potential, be good citizens and respect difference in our growing global world.
+Our mission is to be a school where every individual in our community is valued and where care and concern for others is key.
+We will be guided by the Christian values of love, perseverance, forgiveness and integrity.
+We will expect all our pupils to 'Give of their Best', achieve their full potential, be good citizens and respect difference in our growing global world.

 We aim to be a school which is: